BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 interval after colon.
 If you want to accept only mobs marked with `spawn` event, use `marked:` argument followed by the keyword used in that event.

-This objective also has two properties, `amount` and `left`.
-Amount is the current amount of killed mobs, left is amount needed to complete the objective.
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of mob already killed, `left` is the amount of mobs still needed to kill and `total` is the amount of mobs initially required.

 !!! example
     ```YAML